Nominated by: Eileen McDonnell

 Rev. Dr. Wesley S. Williams President & Co-Chairman Lockhart Companies

 “Julia has excelled in everything she has set out to achieve.
 She has demonstrated her leadership and business savvy in all sectors.
-Public, private and non-profit.
-Her impressive life story and journey to global success has led to many accolades as a businesswoman and humanitarian.
+Public, private, and non-profit.
+Her impressive life story and journey to global success have led to many accolades as a businesswoman and humanitarian.
 Her accomplishments are nothing short of inspirational.
-Her impact has being far reaching, including her tenure as ambassador od the United States to Nepal and her continued work with the United States-China Education Fund, where she works to promote U.S. China relations with education and exchange.”
+Her impact has been far-reaching, including her tenure as an ambassador of the United States to Nepal and her continued work with the United States-China Education Fund, where she works to promote U.S. China relations with education and exchange.”

-Eileen McDonnell Chairman & Chief Executive Office, Penn Mutual
+Eileen McDonnell Chairman & Chief Executive Officer, Penn Mutual

-At a young age Julia learnt from her father that one can always be better.
+At a young age, Julia learned from her father that one can always be better.
 Her career has reflected this belief as she has continually challenged herself, pushing boundaries, creating new possibilities and leading the way for others.
-Born in Shandong province – a part of China which lies between Beijing and Shanghai – Julia moved to the United States with her family when she was nine and spent the rest of her childhood living in San Francisco.
+Born in Shandong province – a part of China that lies between Beijing and Shanghai – Julia moved to the United States with her family when she was nine and spent the rest of her childhood living in San Francisco.